ldemarchis/ldemarchis/README.md

 Here are some of the repositories I contributed to:

 - **[Oracle AI Optimizer and Toolkit](https://github.com/oracle/ai-optimizer)** —  A streamlined environment where developers and data scientists can explore the potential of Generative Artificial Intelligence (GenAI) combined with Retrieval-Augmented Generation (RAG) capabilities
-- **[spring-cloud-oracle](https://github.com/oracle/spring-cloud-oracle)** — Tools/framework to simplify using Oracle DB and OCI services from Spring applications
+- **[Spring Cloud Oracle](https://github.com/oracle/spring-cloud-oracle)** — Tools/framework to simplify using Oracle DB and OCI services from Spring applications
 - **[Oracle Backend for Microservices and AI](https://github.com/oracle/microservices-datadriven)** — Sample code for simplifying microservices architectures through Oracle Database

 ---